kkumer/gepard/README.md

 the file [requirements.txt](requirements.txt).

-For the public release (real soon now), we intend to create the public PyPI and conda packages for easy installation.
+For the public release (real soon now), we intend to create the public PyPI package for easy installation.

 ## Using